 Our current status

-During this time, our physical campus will remain inaccessible to staff, students and public, however our team are still here to help.
-For more information, email email@example.com, or phone 09 303 0402.
+Our physical campus remains inaccessible to staff (with the exception of Approved Staff), students and public at Alert Level 2, however our team are still here to help.
+For more information, email firstname.lastname@example.org, or phone 09 303 0402.

 The key points for students to be aware of at this stage are:

-- Student swipe card access will be deactivated from close of Monday 23rd March.
+- Student swipe card access will remain deactivated until further notice.

 Help is here for you.

-The shift into remote learning may present challenges for some students, so we want to remind you that we are here to support you as best we can throughout this process.
+Learning remotely may present challenges for some students, so we want to remind you that we are here to support you as best we can throughout this time.
 We want to ensure that all students have a safe space from which to work, so if you do have any concerns about learning from home, please reach out to your Programme Leader.
 We are committed to assisting you to ensure you can continue to learn.